Kentucky man tries to sell 4-year-old for $2,500 at gas station: police

 Police arrested Henson on drug charges and two counts of endangering the welfare of a minor.
 She is due back in court on Aug.
 25, according to the Knox County Detention Center.

 Authorities say human trafficking, also known as modern-day slavery, occurs in every state.
-Most of the victims are children, and more than three-quarters of them are female, according to authorities.
+Most of the victims are children, and more than three-quarters of them are female.

 There were at least 136 human trafficking cases reported last year in Kentucky, according to the National Human Trafficking Hotline, which tracks the numbers in each state.